 Bryan likes to make and fix things.
 He has worked at CFRU since 2010, in both the Programming and Tech Departments.
 As Operations Coordinator, he’s responsible for keeping our equipment running, training volunteers to use the hardware and software needed to produce programming, and generally making media technology more approachable and accessible to everyone.
 He also leads workshops in music production software (Ableton Live, Pro Tools), and has developed CFRU’s multi-camera live-streaming video capabilities.
 If you’re interested in any of these aspects of the station, or would like to learn about and help with technical maintenance at CFRU, get in touch anytime!

-Odesia (she/her) is the newest member to the CFRU team and has spent the past 5 years living and building community in the city of Guelph.
-You may have seen her around at Silence, Guelph Pride, ARCH, The Ontarion, and all over downtown over the past few years.
-As the Outreach & Marketing Director, she’s responsible for reaching out to community members to make and record PSAs and ads, and creating and implementing fundraising initiatives.
+Odesia (she/her) has spent several years living and building community in the city of Guelph.
+You may have seen her around at Silence, Guelph Pride, ARCH, The Ontarion, with her drumming group as part of OPIRG Guelph, and all over downtown over the past few years.
+As the Outreach & Marketing Director, she’s responsible for building rapport in the community to promote events and festival.
 If you’re vocal in the community and support CFRU, get in touch!

 submitting your music!